dirvine/rfcs/text/0029-data-blocks/0029-data-blocks.md

 2. How to allow data to be republished in a secure manner.

-Point two actually encompasses two large issues in itself.
+Point 2 actually encompasses two large issues in itself.
 The ability to start a node and make it's data available is obviously required where we have large amounts of data to maintain.
 Another large advantage is the ability for such a network to recover from a full system outage (full network collapse, worldwide power outage etc.).